How To Use Instagram For B2B Lead Generation

-- Set your bid type (here you can either optimize for leads or for link clicks)
+- Set your bid type (here, you can either optimize for leads or link clicks)

-Once you set these up, ads require some testing and tweaking to consistently generate leads.
+Once you set these up, ads require testing and tweaking to generate leads consistently.

-User generated content is free content that followers of your brand create for you.
-It’s a huge symbol of social proof.
-People trust what other people say about a brand, even if these other people are total strangers.
-That gives UGC big potential to generate trust and drive sales.
+User-generated content is free content that followers of your brand create for you.
+It’s a massive symbol of social proof.
+People trust what others say about a brand, even if these other people are total strangers.
+That gives UGC considerable potential to generate trust and drive sales.

 Unfortunately, the traditional mix of UGC content is photos or videos of products.
-This typically results in a great engagement for B2C companies.
-It’s easy— they have products to sell resulting in a steady chime of content from regular users posting these photos in contextual settings.
+This typically results in great engagement for B2C companies.
+It’s easy— they have products to sell, resulting in a steady chime of content from regular users posting these photos in contextual settings.
 For instance, let’s look at the hotel marketing industry.
-Hotel brands have so many features to show off inside and outside of the hotel, from the amenities to the room to the local landmarks and culture.
+Hotel brands have many features to show off inside and outside, from the amenities to the room to the local landmarks and culture.
 And they make full use of this visual richness on their social media feed.

-On the flipside, email content, blog posts—typically long-form content form the staple of B2B marketing which is in stark contrast to the byte sized bits with B2C.
+On the flip side, email content and blog posts—typically long-form content form the staple of B2B marketing which is in stark contrast to the byte-sized bits with B2C.

 This doesn’t feel like a natural fit.

-Social media is a fast way to connect with customers, share quick tips, motivational thoughts and things of that nature.
+Social media is a fast way to connect with customers and share quick tips, motivational thoughts, and things of that nature.
 These are easy to consume.
 And that should be the focus of your strategy to drive leads with social media.
 This applies to B2B marketing as well.

 So how do you bridge the gap for B2B?

-Ask people what they’d like to hear about?
-Ask them about their frustrations, problems and questions.
-Use that to inform User Generated Content by answering all the questions that your readers are asking.
-You could create small video clips like Mint does.
-In their 2 minute clips, Mint shares financial advice.
+Ask people what they’d like to hear about.
+Ask them about their frustrations, problems, and questions.
+Use that to inform User Generated Content by answering all your readers’ questions.
+You could create small video clips as Mint does.
+In their 2-minute clips, Mint shares financial advice.
 This helped them grow their presence on YouTube and Facebook.

 Here’s an example:

-Such tips can be on a number of topics– say if you’re a CRM, why a particular CRM is better than the other.
+Share highlights and important takeaways.
+Such tips can be on several topics– say, if you’re a CRM, why a particular CRM is better than the other.
 Or advice regarding CRM selection.
-Share highlights and important takeaways.

 That’s one way.
 Another is to share client success stories.